LucasCoppens/SAPPHIRE_model_development/README.md

 - RNN into CNN into RNN (build_LSTM_CNN_LSTM)

 #### Class weights
-Class weights for training are set to compensate for different amounts of TSS and background data for training.
+Class weights for training are programmed to compensate for different amounts of TSS and background data for training.
 This can be modified in line 158